wolkykim/libasyncd/README.md

 * Simple to use.
 * Support HTTP(coming soon) and BYPASS handler.
 * Support of multiple hooks.
-* Find control - Provides gradual hooks as well as method hooks.
+* Fine control - Provides gradual hooks as well as method hooks.
 * Supports SSL - Just flip the switch on.

 ## Compile & Install.